jojaquix/jvision/README.md

 Intents:

-* Keep simple as possible.
+* Keep it as simple as possible, with not a lot of dependencies.
-* Use modern C++ features to replace some old ones.
+* Multiplatform (Linux and Windows at begin)